stashed/docs/docs/concepts/crds/backupbatch.md

 ## What is BackupBatch

-A `BackupBatch` is a Kubernetes `CustomResourceDefinition`(CRD) which specifies backupConfigurationTemplates that holds multiple backup target and also specifies parameters(schedule, retention policy etc.) and a `Repository` object that holds snapshot storage information in a Kubernetes native way.
+A `BackupBatch` is a Kubernetes `CustomResourceDefinition`(CRD) which specifies members that hold multiple backup targets and also specifies parameters(schedule, retention policy etc.) and a `Repository` object that holds snapshot storage information in a Kubernetes native way.

-You have to create a `BackupBatch` object for backup of the multiple target.
+You have to create a `BackupBatch` object for backup of the multiple targets.
 A backup target can be a workload, database or a PV/PVC.

 ## BackupBatch CRD Specification